 Transitioning your skincare for Summer

-Our skin is the largest organ in the body and goes through many changes throughout our life and can be affected by hormones, diet, lifestyle, age, genetics, and of course, environmental changes.
+Our skin is the largest organ in the body and will goes through many changes throughout our life, affected by hormones, diet, lifestyle, age, genetics, and of course, environmental changes.

-As the weather begins to warm up, we see changes in humidity, sun exposure and temperature which can disrupt the skin barrier, causing a change in skin texture, perhaps an increase in oil production, congestion and more sensitivity.
+As we transition to Summer, the change in humidity, increased sun exposure and higher temperatures can disrupt the skin barrier which may result in skin texture changes, an increase in oil production, congestion and more sensitivity.

-As we (slowly) transition to summer, you may find it necessary to switch out some of your old faithful products to welcome in products that will balance and hydrate throughout the warmer months and we wanted to share our tips for making this transition as seamless as possible.
+You may find it necessary to set aside some of your winter staples to welcome in a routine that will balance, hydrate and protect throughout the warmer months and we wanted to share our tips for making this transition as seamless as possible.

-You may find that the rich moisturizer that your skin was drinking up in December might now be feeling heavy, that's because heavier creams are rich in emollients to prevent moisture loss from your skin.
-As the temperature rises, you'll sweat more and your skin may feel greasy after applying a thick moisturizer to your face.
+You may find that the rich moisturizer your skin was happily soaking up peak-winter might now feel heavy, that's because heavier creams are rich in emollients to prevent moisture loss from your skin.
+As the temperature rises, you'll sweat more and your skin may feel greasy after applying something rich.
 To balance this, consider swapping rich creams for gel moisturizers or lightweight facial oils, that absorb quickly into your skin.

 It's important to remember that all skin types need hydration and moisture in the summer months.
 Since skin will be losing water faster than usual, skipping on moisturizer is not the answer, try reaching for one that is rich in natural moisturizing factors such as hyaluronic acid or linoleic acid.
 These ingredients will prevent moisture evaporating from your skin but will not clog pores.